JetBrains/kotlin-web-site/pages/docs/reference/compiler-reference.md

 ### `-output-postfix <filepath>`

-- Add the content of the specified file to the end of output file.
+- Add the content of the specified file to the end of the output file.

 ### `-output-prefix <filepath>`

-- Add the content of the specified file to the beginning of output file.
+- Add the content of the specified file to the beginning of the output file.

 ### `-source-map`